 Physician Income Guarantees.
 The Company enters into physician recruiting agreements under which it supplements physician income to a minimum amount over a period of time, typically one year, while the physicians establish themselves in the community.
 As part of the agreements, the physicians are committed to practice in the community for a period of time, typically three years, which extends beyond their income guarantee period.
 The Company records an asset and liability for the estimated fair value of minimum revenue guarantees on new agreements and the asset is amortized over the life of each respective agreement.
 Adjustments to the ultimate value of the guarantee paid to physicians are recognized in the period that the change in estimate is identified.
-As of December 31, 2022 and 2021, the unamortized portion of these physician income guarantees was \$12 million and \$13 million, respectively, and is recorded in other assets in the consolidated balance sheets.
+As of December 31, 2023 and 2022, the unamortized portion of these physician income guarantees was \$9 million and \$12 million, respectively, and is recorded in other assets in the consolidated balance sheets.

 Concentrations of Credit Risk.
 The Company grants unsecured credit to its patients, most of whom reside in the service area of the Company's facilities and are insured under third-party payor agreements.
 Because of the economic diversity of the Company's facilities and non-governmental third-party payors, Medicare represents the only significant concentration of credit risk from payors.
-Accounts receivable, net of contractual allowances, from Medicare was \$198 million and \$211 million at December 31, 2022 and 2021, respectively, representing 6% and 5% of consolidated net accounts receivable at December 31, 2022 and 2021, respectively.
+Accounts receivable, net of contractual allowances, from Medicare was \$194 million and \$198 million at December 31, 2023 and 2022, respectively, representing 6% of consolidated net accounts receivable at both December 31, 2023 and 2022.

 Accounting for the Impairment or Disposal of Long-Lived Assets.
+During the year ended December 31, 2023, the Company recorded a net gain of approximately \$87 million, comprised of a gain of \$145 million related to the sale of five hospitals and the sale of a majority interest in one hospital, offset by (i) an approximate \$49 million impairment charge to adjust the carrying value of long-lived assets at three hospitals that were sold at a sales price below carrying value, and (ii) an approximate \$9 million impairment charge recorded to reduce the carrying value of several assets that were idled, disposed of or held-for-sale.
+During the year ended December 31, 2023, approximately \$186 million of goodwill was allocated from the hospital operations reporting unit associated with the disposal groups for which impairment charges or a gain on sale was recorded during the period.

 During the year ended December 31, 2022, the Company recorded an impairment charge of approximately \$71 million, of which (i) approximately \$7 million was recorded to adjust the carrying value of long-lived assets at hospitals and related businesses that were sold at a sales price below carrying value, (ii) approximately \$44 million was recorded to reduce the carrying value of closed hospitals to estimated fair value less costs to sell, (iii) approximately \$9 million was recorded related to the expiration or planned non-renewal of leases to operate certain hospitals, and (iv) approximately \$11 million was recorded to reduce the carrying value of several assets that were either idled, disposed or held-for-sale.

-During the year ended December 31, 2021, the Company recorded a net loss on disposal of approximately \$24 million, of which (i) approximately \$29 million was recorded to adjust the carrying value of long-lived assets at several hospitals that were sold at a sales price below carrying value, (ii) approximately \$3 million was recorded related to divestiture related expenses, and (iii) approximately \$8 million of gain was recorded related to the disposal of the Company's majority interest in a surgery center that was sold on January 1, 2021.
-Approximately \$5 million of goodwill was allocated to facilities disposed of during the year ended December 31, 2021.

 Income Taxes.
 The Company accounts for income taxes under the asset and liability method, in which deferred income tax assets and liabilities are recognized for the tax consequences of "temporary differences" by applying enacted statutory tax rates applicable to future years to differences between the financial statement carrying amounts and the tax bases of existing assets and liabilities.
-The effect on deferred taxes of a change in tax rates is recognized in the consolidated statements of income during the period in which the tax rate change becomes law.
+The effect on deferred taxes of a change in tax rates is recognized in the consolidated statements of (loss) income during the period in which the tax rate change becomes law.